bdurb/kanbanfun/todo4col/README.md

+Kanban board.

+This app is a 4 column todo list operating in the style of a Kanban board.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>